-So what does this all mean for UK employers?
+So what does triggering Article 50 and all this all mean for UK employers?

 - If this doesn’t happen then it may still mean that the triggering of Article 50 is delayed, which will mean that UK businesses are exposed to un-amended EU law for longer.
 That’s not an insignificant proposition.
 By way of example, it means being exposed to an undiluted version of the new EU General Data Protection Regulations for longer.
 These Regulations require a re-evaluation of all data-flows in every aspect of their business operation and undertake significant compliance work in order to avoid potential fines of up to 2-4% of their global business turnover come May 2018.
 There is now all the more reason to start preparing before consultant companies jack up their prices next year.

 Worker rights if or when Brexit goes ahead

 “…Let me be absolutely clear: existing workers’ legal rights will continue to be guaranteed in law – and they will be guaranteed as long as I am Prime Minister”.

 This hardly signals an immediate unburdening of Brussels’ bureaucracy.
 And it’s no small irony that “The Great Repeal Bill” is actually designed to automatically incorporate all of EU law into domestic legislation, pending later review.
 There are good reasons to assume little would change in the short-term under Brexit.
 After all, a significant proportion of the UK’s employment law comes from the EU but much of it was built on legislation already enacted by the Government.
 On that basis, no one really expects an immediate repeal of unfair dismissal law, discrimination law, or family friendly rights.

 Yes, probably.
 The most likely legislation includes: